Tarushika/Finance-Report/README.md

 Integrated multiple financial data sources including income statements, balance sheets, cash flow statements, and KPIs into a unified dashboard and  Geographical chart also utilized.

 Visualizations:-
-Created interactive and visually appealing charts and graphs to visualize trends in financial data, including trend analysis, variance analysis, and forecasting.
+Created interactive and visually appealing charts and graphs to visualize trends in financial data, including trend analysis, variance analysis, and forecasting and add slicer to filter the data.

 Custom Reports:-
 Designed custom reports and drill-down capabilities to enable stakeholders to explore financial data at various levels of detail.